MortenMunk/rock-paper-scissor/README.md

 # rock-paper-scissor
-Rock paper scissor game - Odin project
+Implementing the rock-paper-scissor game in Javascript, for the Odin Project.